fastoch/Linux/BackupUSBdrive.md

 It's a universal way to backup files on Linux.

 The idea is to backup our entire system to a USB flash drive.
-This flash drive will then allow us to restore our Linux system if it crashes.
+We also need a live USB to restore the system, in case it doesn't boot anymore.

-It's very important to use some Linux file system on your usb drive, because
+It's very important to use some Linux file system on your destination USB drive, because
 if you use FAT file system, rsync won't be able to copy all the files attributes.
 Format your usb drive with ext4 for example.